apccurtiss/project-compilamum/README.md

 # Compiler Construction Project

-This repository is for the final projects in CSCI 4555/5525 and ECEN 4553/5523 Compiler Construction at the University of Colorado Boulder.
+This repository is for a final project in CSCI 4555 Compiler Construction at the University of Colorado Boulder.

-Follow the course discussion about final projects.
-Then, commit updates to your project materials in this repository.

-Please make sure to include all your sources (e.g., LaTeX for your paper, code for your project, Keynote for your presentation) but also readily readable versions (e.g., Markdown for your proposal, PDF for your paper and presentation).
-Please do not submit Word files without an accompanying PDF.

-Then, link your documents here:
+Marmalum is a novel programming language that abstracts away network calls (for a full description, read the paper linked below).

+The compiler is written in Scala and can be run using the Scala Build Tool.
+The project root is in the _compilamum/_ directory.
+An example Marmalum source file can be found in the _examples/_ directory.

 - [Proposal](proposal/proposal.md)
 - [Status Update](status-update/status-update.md)